ptomulik/testmd/rst/README.rst

 Resubmit
 ========

-Simple Thunderbird add-on for massive every-day re-submission of messages forwarded to you by your users (usually spam/ham samples).
+Simple Thunderbird add-on for every-day re-submission of messages forwarded to you by your users (usually spam/ham samples).
 It gathers forwarded messages received from multiple users and sends them to a specified recipient(s) (opposite to `Mail Merge`_, which sends from single sender to a possibly-large list of recipients).

 Overwiev
 --------